haddocking/haddock3/docs/CNS.md

 > The `XXXXXXX` will be a number specific to your compilation.

-Check if its working by executing it:
+Check if it is working by executing it:

 ```bash
 $ ~/software/cns_solve_1.3/intel-x86_64bit-linux/source/cns_solve-2405221906.exe